 It is done where messages are written to the end of a log that’s persisted to disk.
 With Kafka, clients can choose where they begin reading from that log.

 ActiveMQ vs Rabbitmq

-The difference between ActiveMQ and RabbitMQ is that ActiveMQ is open-source multi-protocol support that too, written in Java language.
+The difference between Rabbitmq vs Activemq is that ActiveMQ is open-source multi-protocol support that too, written in Java language.
 On the other hand, RabbitMQ is written in erlang.
 Although they both work for sending messages, Still there are some outperforming features in both of them.